xpmatteo/scopa/SCENARIOS.md

 ### Scenario: non-matching card
 Given I have the three of clubs in my hand
   And there is a two of cups on the table
+  And my pile is empty
  When I play the three of clubs
  Then the three of clubs and the two of cups are on the table And I have nothing in my hand
+  And my pile is still empty

 ### Scenario: Capturing a matching card
 Given I have the five of clubs in my hand